-Risks Associated With Contracts
+Risks Associated with Contracts

 Although the Corporation has diversified its customer base in recent years, its business volume with some customers remains significant.
 Should there be a significant deterioration in their financial position or should the Corporation lose certain orders from these customers, there could be a negative impact on its results.
+There are also specific risks relating to the Corporation's ability to perform and execute certain long term contracts involving the Corporation and its subsidiaries, including risks relating to the expansion of the Corporation's existing facility network as well as the Corporation's ability to successfully complete required investments in leading-edge machinery and equipment for component manufacturing and system assembly, in each case on a timely basis and within anticipated budgets.
+See also "Legal Proceedings".